Unity-Technologies/com.unity.multiplayer.samples.coop/.github/PULL_REQUEST_TEMPLATE.md

  - [ ] All commits are accompanied by meaningful commit messages
  - [ ] JIRA ticket ID is in the PR title or at least one commit message
  - [ ] Include the ticket ID number within the body message of the PR to create a hyperlink
+ - [ ] An Index entry has been added in readme.md if applicable